Skip to Main Content

 An aerial view of the new campus in 1928.
 The "temporary buildings" visible at the top of the photo housed would be used until the first new construction that began in 1949 with Jones Auditorium.

-Closest to the dorms was the auditorium - a large, framed building open up the rafters.
+Closest to the dorms was the auditorium - a large, framed building open up to the rafters.
 The stage was large enough to accommodate plays, chapel, commencements and other campus gatherings.
 Music theory classroom were located in back rooms.
 The next structure over was the Science Building with classrooms, labs and offices built along a single hallway.
 Created with the same plan, the Classroom Building housed the liberal arts curriculum.
 A gymnasium was placed behind these buildings and was also "temporary."